computoms/computoms.github.io/src/dev/understanding-linux.md

 ---
-title: 'Understanding Linux In-Depth: resources'
+title: 'Linux in-depth resources'
 date: 2025-07-30
 ---

-Here are a list of resources to understand linux foundations and working principles in-depth.
+Here are a list of resources to dig the Linux subject.

 [TOC]